sethvincent/directory-command/README.md

 ### Args

-With `directory-command`, "args" are the options that you pass in without flags, the bits of text that start with `--` or `-`.
+Args are options that are identified by their position.
 The order of args matters.
-The order that you define them in the `args` array of a command is the order they need to be placed when using a cli tool.
+The order that you define them in the `args` array of a command is the order they need to be placed when using the cli tool.

 Here's an example definition of an arg: